-In the past, we have blog posts in the past about what is natural gas and how natural gas was formed.
-Because natural gas is a very important element to our every day lives, it is interesting to see how natural gas has formed over many years and how it was even first discovered.
-In this blog, we are going to pry open natural gas as a whole and really get into what is inside it.
+Natural Gas is a combination of multiple hydrocarbon gases and other components.
+It can be in various compositions when it forms (See the blog “How natural gas was formed“).
+Because natural gas is an essential element in our everyday lives, it is interesting to see how it developed over many years and how it was even first discovered.
+This blog will pry open natural gas and get into what is inside it.
 What makes up natural gas?
-What are the components of it?
+What are its components?
 Better yet, how does each component do its part?

 Chemical Composition of Natural Gas